physimals/quantiphyse/doc/asl_tutorial.rst

 The links are arranged in the order of the processing steps and each link leads to a page giving more detail on this part of the pipeline.
-For example here's it's summary of the motion correction step:
+For example here's it's summary of the motion correction step for the single-PLD data:

 .. image:: screenshots/asl_tutorial_report_moco.png